tdg-analytics-platform/capital-budgeting-python/README.md

 Also, you are not limited to using a cloud migration process to use this template.
 Feel free update it as you see fit for whatever your organization may be looking into whether it is standing up a new factory, cost savings of data compression, introducing a new widget into the market place, etc.

+# Structure
+In this repo, I have a `notebooks` and `html` directory.
+If you want to peruse the example without launching Python, just open the html file locally and review it on your web browser.
+Once you are ready to play around with the current example or create your own, open the notebook and take it for a spin.